MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 - Backing up and restoring data on a recurring schedule.

-Additional security considerations apply to business practices, such as your company’s policies for accepting personal checks, extending credit, or approving purchases, and for maintaining the privacy of data from customers, vendors and employees.
+Additional security considerations apply to business practices, such as your company's policies for accepting personal checks, extending credit, or approving purchases, and for maintaining the privacy of data from customers, vendors and employees.
 These policy considerations are not addressed in this documentation.